jump-dev/JuMP.jl/docs/src/manual/models.md

 !!! warning
     [`backend`](@ref) and [`unsafe_backend`](@ref) are advanced routines.
-Read their docstrings to understand the cavets of their usage.
+Read their docstrings to understand the caveats of their usage.
 You should only call them if you wish to access low-level solver-specific functions.

 ### CachingOptimizer